• Recipe Index

 • you can hide lots of healthy vegetables in the sauce to fool your picky eaters.

-• Cooking time - 2 hours - but most of it is hands-off while the sauce simmers.
+Cook time: 2 hours elapsed - but most of it is hands-off time while the bolognese sauce simmers.

 Ingredients

-I've broken these down into ingredients for the sauce and also for the macaroni and cheese.
+I've separated the ingredients into those for the bolognese sauce and those for the macaroni and cheese.
 I haven't listed salt in the ingredients, but feel free to season to your own taste.

 Instructions

-• Heat the oil in a wok or frying pan and gently fry the onions, celery, grated carrots and garlic until they start to soften (image 1 above).
+Step 1: Heat the oil in a wok or frying pan and gently fry the onions, celery, grated carrots and garlic until they start to soften.

-• Add the beef mince and stir-fry until the mince is crumbly and no longer pink.
-Make sure the mince is all separated with no lumps (image 2 above).
-Season with 1 teaspoon of salt and half a teaspoon of ground black pepper (optional)
+Step 2: Add the beef mince and stir-fry until the mince is crumbly and no longer pink.
+Make sure the mince is all separated with no lumps.
+Season with 1 teaspoon of salt and half a teaspoon of ground black pepper (optional).

-• Mix in the thyme, paprika, Worcestershire sauce, tomato puree, canned tomatoes, red wine and stock (image 3 above).
-Stir well and bring to the boil.
+Step 3: Mix in the thyme, paprika, Worcestershire sauce, tomato puree, canned tomatoes, red wine and stock.
+Stir well and bring to the boil

-• Cover the pan with a lid, turn the heat down to a simmer and leave for 1 and a half hours to 2 hours until nicely thickened (image 4 above).
+Step 4: Cover the pan with a lid, turn the heat down to a simmer and leave for 1 to 1.5 hours until nicely thickened.
 Stir occasionally to prevent the sauce from sticking to the bottom of the saucepan.
 If the sauce hasn't thickened sufficiently, remove the lid for the last 10 minutes or so to allow some of the liquid to evaporate.

 Macaroni and cheese

-• Bring a saucepan of water to a boil, season with salt (optional) and cook the pasta for the time given on the packet.
-Drain the pasta through a colander.
+Bring a saucepan of lightly salted water to a boil, add the pasta and cook it for the time indicated on the packet.
+Drain the pasta through a colander and rinse with cold water to stop the cooking process.
+Set it aside until needed.

-• While the pasta is cooking, melt the butter in a large saucepan then remove it from the heat and stir in the cornflour (image 1 above).
+Step 5: While the pasta is cooking, melt the butter in a large saucepan, then remove it from the heat and stir in the cornflour.
 Make sure you get all the lumps out.

-• Return to the heat and add the milk gradually, stirring all the time, until all the milk has been added and the sauce is thickened (image 2 above).
+Step 6: Return to the heat and add the milk gradually, stirring all the time, until all the milk has been added and the sauce is thickened.
 The sauce should leave a trail when you draw a spoon through it.

-• Add the cheese and stir until it melts into the sauce (image 3 above).
+Step 7: Add the cheese and stir until it melts into the sauce.
 Season with salt to taste (optional).

 Assemble and bake